Telangana: Bandh in Kamareddy town as part of farmers' protest | Headlines

 - India

-A bandh was being observed in the district headquarters town of Kamareddy in Telangana on Friday as per a call given by local farmers who have been protesting against alleged inclusion of their agricultural lands in industrial zone in a draft masterplan for the town.
+A bandh was observed in the district headquarters town of Kamareddy in Telangana on Friday following a call given by local farmers protesting against alleged inclusion of their agricultural lands in industrial zone in a draft master plan for the town.

 State Municipal Administration Minister K T Rama Rao, who addressed a meeting of municipal officials in Hyderabad on Thursday, talked about the Kamareddy issue and said the government's endeavour is to serve the people effectively.

-Observing that the masterplan was still being drafted, he had suggested the authorities need to sensitise people that the plan can be changed as per people's opinion.
+Observing that the master plan was still being drafted, he had suggested the authorities about the need to sensitise people that the plan can be changed as per people's opinion.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)